 The quickest way to propagate is to remove and divide the offsets or pups (babies) that develop off the mother plant’s base.
-Wait until the puppies are a reasonable size before removing them since the roots will be much better established this manner.
+Wait until the puppies are a reasonable size before removing them since the roots will be much better established in this manner.

 It’s time to prune your aloe vera plant’s outer leaves if they’ve developed brown tips.
-You can choose to just cut off the afflicted section of the leaf using clean garden scissors, or remove the entire leaf close to the plant’s root.
+You can choose to cut off the afflicted section of the leaf using clean garden scissors or remove the entire leaf close to the plant’s root.
 New growth will be encouraged as a result of this.
 Leaves in the middle should never be trimmed.

 Mealybugs, scales, and mites love aloe vera!
 After spraying the plant with water, wipe away mealybugs with a soft cloth.
 Spray scales with a solution of 1 tablespoon insecticidal soap, 1 cup isopropyl alcohol, and 1 cup water every three days for 14 days.
 To protect this plant and your other aloes from mites, prune affected tissue.

 Aloe rust is a fungal disease that attacks aloe plants when they are grown in cool, humid temperatures.
 The disease manifests as yellow spots on the leaves, which eventually develop larger and browner.
 In most cases, treatment for these symptoms is unnecessary because they will go away independently.
 A second contagious disease that can be fatal is bacterial soft rot.
 There is currently no treatment for this, but overwatering can be avoided.